BadMastropiero/num8be/README.md

 ## Api security

 For simplicity, we are using a simple api key for security, but you can change it to any other security method.

+## TODO (Improvements)
+- Add meaningful tests
+- Stop using db id as graphql id, use uuid or slugs